Kashika18/Matrix-Calculator/README.md

 # Matrix-Calculator
  The program adds two 3x3 matrices and prints the result.
- The program prompts the user to enter data for 2 matrices Then displays those 2 matrices and the sum matrix.
+ The program prompts the user to enter data for 2 matrices Then displays those 2 matrices and the sum matrix using **3d Arrays**.
  Example Output: